Let me show you how easy it is to clean the stainless steel stovetop of your stove all naturally and without any harsh or toxic cleaners!

 My favorite cleaning item here is walnut scrubbers.
 I have used a few different ones in the past but I am really liking Public Goods’ walnut scrubbers.
 They do a good job without scratching and have been holding up better than other ones that I have tried.
 If you’d like to try these walnut scrubbers out, be sure to use my code OURGABLEDHOMEPGA for a 15% discount on your first order and a trial membership.

 While it may be tempting to use more abrasive cleaners or scrubber sponges, I have found that they can be too abrasive.
 Sometimes, they can even dull the burner rings.
-Therefore, I don’t use any of those on our stove.
+Therefore, I don’t use any of those when I clean my stovetop naturally.

 How to clean the stovetop naturally